-Students interested in the three-year Dual Degree program must complete the standard University Graduate Application (one application; designate social work as the primary program), which includes one general goals statement, three letters of recommendation, and two official copies of all transcripts.
+Students interested in the three-year dual degree program must complete the standard University Graduate Application (one application; designate social work as the primary program), which includes one general goals statement, two letters of recommendation, and one official copy of all transcripts.
 In answering the goal statement and in letters of recommendation, please address your interest in both programs.

-In addition, the MSW program has a set of program application materials: including a résumé, logical reasoning question, and an applicant data form.
-On the MSW checklist and applicant data form, check Dual Degree.
+In addition, the MSW program has a set of program application materials: including a résumé and an applicant data form.
+On the MSW checklist and applicant data form, check "dual degree."

-Application materials are to be submitted to the College of Health and Human Services; the address is found on the MSW program application materials.
+Application materials are to be submitted to the College of Health and Human Services at the address found on the MSW program application materials.

-If accepted to the Dual Degree program, one letter will be sent jointly from the Social Work Department Chair and Director of the Institute on Conflict Analysis and Resolution.
-An orientation on the Dual Degree is held during the summer prior to beginning of the program.
+If accepted to the dual degree program, one letter will be sent jointly from the Social Work Department Chair and Director of the Institute on Conflict Analysis and Resolution.
 Advising is done collaboratively between the two programs.

 Master's degree students have six years from the time of first enrollment as a degree-seeking student to complete their degrees.
 Individual master's programs may have stricter time limits, which are published in the George Mason University catalog.
 International students attending in F-1 or J-1 status also have more restrictive time limits; contact the Office of International Programs and Services for information.
 Students who are given permission to re-enroll following an absence from Mason may not count the six-year time limit as beginning on the date of re-enrollment.
 Students who will not meet published time limits because of circumstances beyond their control may petition for an extension.
 Failure to meet the time limits or to secure approval of an extension request may result in termination from the program.